flancia-coop/doc.anagora.org/flancia-meet.md

 - The secret [[zine]] coming this summer
     - Shall be published under a pseudonym.
         - I'm not telling the pseudonym though teehee.
-        - Ishmael Zhelezny (Iron)
-            - Hello adventureous history digger!
-This is for you. <3
         - What about long term?
             - Ideally there would be subtle cues
     - No digital version shall be released.